jannis-baum/bachelor-thesis/thesis/chapters/4-discussion.md

 on data from an external source such as \gls{cpic}.
 This feature has been left out of the scope of this thesis, since creating the now existing infrastructure was necessary first to make the automated suggestions viable and useful.
 The
-\glsa{pgx} expert I consulted to conceptualize, prioritize and test features of the Annotation Interface has expressed high interest in this feature, yet prioritized it lower than the other features I will explain hereafter.
+\glsa{pgx} expert I consulted to conceptualize, prioritize, and test features of the Annotation Interface has expressed high interest in this feature, yet prioritized it lower than the other features I will explain hereafter.
 Should automated suggestions be implemented in the future, related work such as